mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 ### Encouraging a culture of emergent improvisation/agency in the design process.

 - Responses to choice of tools & Communities Choice of Coding Tools / Environment / Communities
-  - Why not Scratch?
-Less of a community?
-So how to replace this?
-What of time considerations?

 <!-- Pumping up the Jam - -->